 4.3.3 Present and future spectrum requirements

-Wind profilers are ground-based systems with antenna heights of one or two metres and vertically directed beams.
+Wind profilers radars are ground-based systems with antenna heights of one or two meters and vertically directed beams.
 Geographical separation and terrain shielding are effective protection against interference to and from other profilers.
 Hence, an affordable network of wind profilers, say separated by at least 50 km over level terrain – less over more rugged or treed terrain – could operate on the same frequency.
 Under these rationales, profilers tend to be compatible with most ground-based services.

-It is generally agreed that 2 to 3 MHz of bandwidth are required near 400 MHz and 8 to 10 MHz near 1 000 MHz or 1 300 MHz and it can be assumed that provisions of Resolution 217 (WRC-97), as below, are sufficient to fulfill these requirements:
+It is generally agreed that 2 to 3 MHz of bandwidth are required near 400 MHz and 2.5 MHz near 1 000 MHz or 1 300 MHz and it can be assumed that provisions of Resolution 217 (WRC-97), as below, are sufficient to fulfil these requirements:

 “... to urge administrations to implement wind profiler radars as radiolocation service systems in the following bands, having due regard to the potential for incompatibility with other services and assignments to stations in these services, thereby taking due account of the principle of geographical separation, in particular with regard to neighbouring countries, and keeping in mind the category of service of each of these services: